angband/angband/docs/faq.rst

 Go into the options menu, choose "Edit keymaps", then "Create a keymap".
 Press Enter at the "Key" prompt and a single space as the "Action".

-And then you'll probably want to choose to "Append keymaps to a file" so that it persists for next time you load the game.
+And then you'll probably want to choose to "Save keymaps to a file", and either choose the file name so that it is one automatically loaded when a character is loaded or combine the contents of the saved file with one of the automatically loaded preference files.
+That allows the change to stay in effect the next time you load the game.

 This just replaces the default action of Enter with a "do nothing but don't tell me about help" action.
 If you want to keep the menu available, say on the 'Tab' key, you can also remap the Tab keypress to the ``\n`` action.